-Step 1: Raise your concerns directly with local authority Step 2: If no action results, resort to legal action under Section 56 of the Highways Act 1980.
-This involves obtaining an order from the Magistrates' Court which should force them to repair the defect(s) in question.
+1: Raise your concerns directly with local authority

+2: If no action results, resort to legal action under Section 56 of the Highways Act 1980.
+This involves obtaining an order from the Magistrates' Court, which should force them to fix the defect(s).